 Josep M. Grinyó

-Josep M. Grinyó, MD, PhD, is the Chief of Nephrology at the University Hospital of Bellvitge, Spain, and Full Professor of Medicine at the University of Barcelona, Department of Medicine, Spain.
+Dr Josep Grinyó, MD, PhD, is Emeritus Professor of Medicine at the University of Barcelona.
 Dr Grinyó's research work on renal transplantation has been focused on immunosuppression, ischemia-reperfusion injury and chronic allograft damage in the clinical setting and in experimental animal models.

 Dr Kupiec-Weglinski is the Director of Dumont-University of California, Los Angeles (UCLA) Transplant Research Laboratories in Los Angeles, USA.
-He is Professor of Surgery and Pathology, and Vice-Chairman, Department of Surgery (Research), at the David Geffen School of Medicine at UCLA.
-He holds the Joan S. and Ralph N. Goldwyn Endowed Chair in Transplantation Research.
-Dr Kupiec-Weglinski's interests focus on the immunobiology of organ ischemia and reperfusion injury, host sensitization, and tolerance induction in transplant recipients.
+He is a Distinguished Professor of Surgery, and Vice-Chairman (Research), Department of Surgery, at the David Geffen School of Medicine at UCLA.
+He holds the Inaugural Paul I. Terasaki Endowed Chair in Surgery.
+Dr Kupiec-Weglinski's interests focus on the immunobiology of organ ischemia-reperfusion injury, host sensitization, and tolerance induction in transplant recipients.
 He has authored over 400 papers.
-His research for the last 28 years has been funded by National Institute of Health (NIH).
-He served as standing member of the Transplantation, Tolerance and Tumor Immunology (TTT) NIH Study Section, as member of the board of directors of American Society of Transplantation, and recipient of AST/Astellas Established Investigator Award in Basic Transplant Research.
-He holds the Honorary Doctorate (“Honoris Causa”) from Medical Academy in Warsaw, and is the Foreign Member of Polish Academy of Sciences.
+His research for the last 32 years has been funded by National Institute of Health (NIH).
+He served as standing member of the Transplantation, Tolerance and Tumor Immunology (TTT) NIH Study Section, as member of the board of directors of American Society of Transplantation, recipient of AST/Astellas Established Investigator Award in Basic Transplant Research, as well as of The Transplantation Society (TTS) Awards for Outstanding Achievements in Basic Science; and for Mentorship or Education and Training in Transplantation.
+He holds the Honorary Doctorate (“Honoris Causa”) from Medical University of Warsaw, and is the Foreign Member of Polish Academy of Sciences and Polish Academy of Arts and Sciences.

 Prof. Uwe Heemann is a graduate from Bochum Medical University where he received his MD.
 He worked a fellow at the University Hospital Essen as well as at the Brigham Hospital in Boston.
 Currently he is Director of the Department of Nephrology, Klinikum rechts der Isar, Technical University Munich.
 Prof. Heemann is nationally and internationally recognized as leader in the field of kidney transplantation.
 He is a Past-President of the German Society of Transplantation, Member of the Board of Eurotransplant, Chair of the Kidney Advisory Committee of Eurotransplant and served as member of the DESCARTES group.
 His current activities focus on transplantation as well as the reduction of mortality in the field of dialysis.

-He has published in prestigious journals including Journal of Clinical Investigation, Kidney International, Transplantation, Circulation and Journal of the American Society of Nephrology.
+He has published in prestigious journals including Journal of Clinical Investigation, Kidney International, Transplantation, Circulation, Hypertension and Journal of the American Society of Nephrology.

-In addition he serves on numerous international journals and lectures at universities around the world and has facilitated the careers of national and international fellows to high academic positions.
+In addition, he serves on numerous international journals, lectures at universities around the world and has facilitated the careers of national and international fellows to high academic positions.